 Is there accommodation near by for my partner to stay ?

-Yes, Mandy, Mr Pickles’s secretary can provide further details for your partner to stay while you have your sterilisation reversal.
+Yes, Mandy, Mr Dobson’s secretary can provide further details for your partner to stay while you have your sterilisation reversal.
 Click here to request further information about Female Sterilisation Reversal.